 Fabrics can be Natural /Synthetic or a mix of Natural and Synthetic.

-It is mostly used for sheer and light filtering curtains as cotton allows light to let in moderately.
+Useful for sheer and light-filtering curtains as cotton allows light to let in moderately.
 It is easy to clean and maintain.

 Linen is made from natural fibers and wrinkles easily.
 Let’s light allow in moderately similar to cotton.

 Creates a luxurious feel and varieties of textures create interesting parts in contemporary design.